Key Hill Cemetery

 HFN landscapes began work from late January 2020 on the pathways, drainage and landscaping.
-The work was due to be completed by Summer 2020 but delays due to COVID-19 may affect the finish date.
-At present the work is continuing on-site because the contractors can work safely with appropriate social distancing, however they do expect difficulties with sourcing some materials due to lockdown.
+The work was due to be completed by Summer 2020 but delays due to COVID-19 affecting supply chains led to the project being completed almost a year behind schedule in July 2021.

 Pathways at Key Hill

 The first task was to clear the paths and their edgings to assess condition.
 It was discovered that in most cases the blue bricks used to edge the paths were in good condition but had become displaced.
 In a small number of cases the bricks were damaged, but some from the former ‘sun dial garden’ could be resued.
 This means that no new bricks were needed, and the original hand numbered bricks have all stayed within the cemetery.
 In a few areas, especially in front of the catacombs the path edgings had sunk very badly due to subsidence of the ground over time.
 During the repair work, the brick arches over the steps to the lower catacomb vaults were seen for the first time in many years.
 These voids were filled with gravel to improve stability without making any permanent changes to the cemetery.